unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 - Engaged in regular feedback sessions with stakeholders to refine features and improve functionality, demonstrating strong communication and adaptability skills.

 **Research Team Member, University of Lincoln** (*Oct 2024 - present*)
-- Collaborated with a multidisciplinary team of peers to complete a competitor analysis for Lone Star UK.
+- Managed and collaborated with a multidisciplinary team of peers to complete a competitor analysis for **Lone Star UK**.
 - Used analytical tools and methodologies to assess key competitors, engaging in regular team meetings to share insights and develop recommendations, enhancing communication and teamwork skills.
 - Presented findings to stakeholders, demonstrating public speaking and presentation abilities while receiving feedback for continuous improvement.